sympower/sympower-composite-actions/README.md

 Required inputs for this GitHub actions:
 * `version` - Version to use when calling deployment.
 * `secrets` - JSON string of the GitHub secrets.
-* `default-name` - Default name to use for `component` and `service` fields in `auto-deploy` JSON files if either of those are missing.
+* `fallback-name` **optional** - Fallback name to use for `component` and `service` fields in `auto-deploy` JSON files if either of those are missing.
+If not declared then repository name is used as the fallback name.
-* `deploy-group` - Deployment group name to use when calling deployment to choose which
+* `deploy-group` - Deployment group name to use when calling deployment to choose which.

 Example of usage:
 ```yaml